mvolkmann/blog/src/prolog.md

 likes(mark, running).
 ```

-The question `likes(X, running)` will find "mark".
+The query `likes(X, running)` will find "mark".

-The question `likes(mark, X)` will find
+The query `likes(mark, X)` will find
 "tacos", "books", and "running" that in that order.
-When a question has multiple matches, as in this example,
+When a query has multiple matches, as in this example,
 the interpreter will wait for further input.

 To search for the next match, press the semicolon key.